Growing the Physician Workforce in Arkansas

 What the Report Examines

-- Arkansas’s current Graduate Medical Education landscape
+- Arkansas’ current Graduate Medical Education landscape

 - Specialty and geographic gaps that influence access to care